princeton-robotics-club/Pacbot-High-Level-23/CONTRIBUTING.md

 `git pull`

 before pushing your commits. `git pull` by itself will pull changes from the remote branch your current local branch is tracking.
 Basically, it will merge any changes your teammates have pushed to the corresponding remote branch.

-For this project, I imagine a system where you use step 1 whenever you want to make a new feature.
-Step 2 is generally what you're going to be using while you're developing your feature, and you should do multiple times.
-A commit should generally be small so that you're consistently saving your progress, and if you don't like changes you've made recently, you can quickly revert to a previous commit.

-To revert to the last commit (wipes any changes you don't have committed):

-`git checkout .`